fabihatasneem/Messenger-javaFX/README.md

 # Messenger-javaFX
-A chatting application made by Java and JavaFX
+A small chatting application made using Java and JavaFX